histofyi/lambda-and-step-functions/README.md

 ## Overview

+## Terminology

+### Lambda Function

+Lambda is an on-demand compute service from AWS.
+It lets you run code without provisioning or managing servers.
+It autoscales up and down and you only pay for the compute time/resources you consume.

 ## Functions

 ### RCSBSearch

 This function does two things:

 - it runs a pre-defined query on the [RCSB RESTful API](https://data.rcsb.org/redoc/index.html).
 The default query to run is called `query` but this can be overridden by a named query in the `event` payload of the Lambda function in the variable `selected_query`.
-Queries sit in the `metadata/queries/rcsb` folder in the bucket you specify in the environment variable `bucket`.
+Queries sit in the `config/queries/rcsb` folder in the bucket you specify in the environment variable `bucket`.
 Queries are stored as JSON.
+An example is given in the `samples` folder of this repository.
 - it compares the results with those structures already downloaded or added to the ignore list.
 - it writes out a file listing the items to be downloaded if there are new structures not on the downloaded or ignore list.